turlucode/ros-docker-gui/README.md

 docker run --rm --runtime=nvidia --gpus all ubuntu nvidia-smi
 ```

+### Known Wayland limitations

+ROS related GUI programs seem to working fine.
+Other programs like `meld` or `vscode` also seem to be working fine.
+There might be cases where some GUI do not work as expected.
+Feel free to open a ticket so we can look into it.

+For example, we know RViz is not ready for Wayland, hence we will need to use the `xcb` (X11) plugin instead of the one for Wayland and therefore we will use `QT_QPA_PLATFORM=xcb` for all QT applications.
+More info [here](#rviz-wayland-known-issues).

 ## Supported ROS Images

 The idea is to try and support all currently ROS versions that are not End-of-Life (EOL).